liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/04-mapping-contact-data.markdown

 # Mapping Contact Data [](id=mapping-contact-data)

-Analytics Cloud lets you map contact profile fields into a unified customer data model, and starts you with a default model.
+Analytics Cloud can map contact profile fields into a unified customer data model.
+It starts you with a default model.
 The process for mapping contact data is similar across data source types.
 Once you've selected the contacts to sync, Analytics Cloud makes a best effort to map contact data fields from the data source (e.g., Liferay DXP or CSV) to your unified contact data model.